 I knew the answer.
 He’s a monkey, and monkeys love kitty pee.

 I delicately picked him and carried him upstairs for a shower.
 Calm and gentle treatment might prevent him from tearing the shower curtains down or breaking the toilet.
 I deftly washed his monkey body.
 Sweetly, he cooed and tugged at my hair.
 Fear tinged my affection.
 Chimpanzees are dangerous animals.

 I recalled an ape attack survivor as I prepared to shampoo Monkey’s head.
 The viciousness of her ordeal obliterated her face.
 Oprah luridly showcased the woman, whose featureswere reduced to knob of pink, impersonal flesh.
 I approached the tricky task of washing his head with resignation and unease.

 Before I began, I called Egor and asked him to clean up the kitty mess.
 E takes requests for unpleasant chores as mere suggestions, so I added an emphatic “NOW.”
 He resented my urgency, but I did not want to repeat another dangerous shampooing in an hour.

 We accepted our respective responsibilities.
 Afterall, we decided to adopt Monkey, and with that came Monkey baths and kitty litter clean- ups.
 I turned to contemplate Monkey, wondering “Will he tear off my face someday?”
 I shrugged the thought away and pulled back the shower curtain.
 Then, I woke up.

 My dream interpretation is straightforward.
-Tyoma’s meltdowns and mischief distress me.
+Liev’s meltdowns and mischief distress me.
 Recently, scratching has escalated.
 Red, angry scrapes on my arms demoralize me.
 I feel as if I am doing something profoundly wrong–as if I exacerbate his meltdowns instead of avert them.
 He is a five year old boy.
 He equalizes his stress and anxiety in the simplest way possible.
 It is my duty to find a good path through this current frustration.